 Call for Papers (CFP) submission

 Draft slides for both tutorials and conference sessions MUST be provided with CFP submissions otherwise the submission will be rejected immediately.
-For work in progress, the most current information available at time of submission is acceptable.
+For work in progress, the most current information available at the time of submission is acceptable.

 All draft and complete slides must be submitted in PDF format only.